MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-taskbar.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy disables the functionality that converts balloons to toast notifications.

 If you enable this policy setting, system and application notifications will render as balloons instead of toast notifications.